Date: May 26, 2020

 Instructor: W. Heath Rushing, Adsurgo

-Registration: Sign up at below and Adobe Connect link will be provided
+Registration: Sign up at below and a WebEx link will be provided

 According to 21 CFR Part 820, medical device manufacturers are required to validate as well as monitor and control parameters for their processes.
 The guideline on Quality Management Systems does not specify how this is accomplished; only that “a process is established that can consistently conform to requirements” and “studies are conducted demonstrating” this.
 Thorough process development, optimization, and control using appropriate statistical methods and tools are recommended for demonstrating your process is both stable and capable.